Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Once set up, we played around with the protection available to us.
 We set up downtime and were blocked from using any app as well as accessing the internet.
 We did receive a notification on our phone letting us know, but the message was a bit buggy and didn’t properly tell us when we would be able to access our phone again.

 Even with downtime disabled, each app was checked upon opening to make sure it was safe.
-If it was on Canopy’s list of blocked apps, we could send a request to our parent account to unblock the app.
+If it was on Canopy’s list of blocked apps, we could send a request to the parent account to unblock the app.
 We were able to unblock TikTok successfully through this request system.

 Canopy parental control app allows the child device to request permission to blocked URLs